How to Add a Blog to an Existing Website: 5 Methods Compared

 Do I need a developer to add a blog to my website?

 It depends on the method.
-Iframe embeds require no technical skills (but hurt SEO).
+JavaScript embeds require no technical skills (but hurt SEO).
 Subdirectory hosting requires some technical comfort: you'll be editing configuration files or hosting settings.
 It's not complex, but it's not drag-and-drop either.
 WordPress and headless CMS approaches typically require developer involvement.

 Will adding a blog slow down my website?